adblockplus/wentral/README.md

 ### Visualizing model performance

-You can produce visualizations with detection boxes and ground truth displayed on top of the original images.
-Use `--visualizations-path` (`-z`) option followed by the output directory for the visualizations.
-The directory gets populated with images containing the original screenshots with detection and ground truth displayed on them as well as an HTML UI for browsing them in `index.html` (the UI can be viewed locally with `python -m http.server`, or can be hosted at a more serious webserver, or cloud static hosting like Amazon S3 or Google Cloud Storage).
+If you add `--visualizations-path` (`-z`) option to `adybm` run, an additional visualization folder is generated.
+The folder will contain `index.html`, some JavaScript and JSON and lots of images.
+The UI can be viewed locally with `python -m http.server` or hosted at a more serious webserver, or cloud static hosting like Amazon S3 or Google Cloud Storage.
+Then just point your browser to `index.html`.

+There are two sections in the visualization UI: screenshots and detections.

+#### Screenshots

+This section shows full screenshots with detection boxes drawn on top of them.
 The colors of the displayed boxes will be as follows:

 - Detection matching a ground truth box (true positive): green,